bright/new-www/src/mdData/jobs/ios-developer.md

 * share knowledge with the rest of a team
 * improve internal iOS development processes

-## What We Offer

-* having an impact on the key project decisions and tech stack
-* attractive salary (13-17k PLN monthly) together with 20-26 paid days off
-* flexible working hours (we start work between 7.00 and 10.00 a.m.)
-* business contract depending on your needs; Permanent Contract (UoP) is also possible
-* MacBook and additional accessories to your computer
-* totally free MultiSport card and private healthcare package
-* an office library - instead of buying professional books we buy them for you :)
-* an opportunity to develop personal brand on our blog.
-You have 2 hours each week for creating blog posts.  (https://brightinventions.pl/blog/)
-* Bright Day once a month during which you can do non-project stuff
-* mentoring programme that helps you develop your skills and extend knowledge
-* quarter teambuilding events and sport classes with a professional coach
-* bright rituals such as birthday cakes, bright kudos or bright donuts

 ## What We Are Looking For

 * passion for programming and self-improvement